 Watch this video to grasp a better understanding of the disassembling process before attempting it.
 It will help you clearly understand what you really need to do.

-After taking out the old string, string your thread to the needle or wire and string it through the blinds in the same way it was strung before.
+After taking out the old string, thread your string to the needle or wire and string it through the blinds in the same way it was strung before.

 Tie knots to secure the blinds in place.

-If you’re thinking of going on an RV tour, it is better to equip yourself with all the important things, and RV blinds happen to fall in that category.
-They are extremely important, especially if you’re planning on staying on a campground with other RVs as well.
+If you’re thinking of going on an RV tour, it's better to equip yourself with all the important things, and RV blinds fall in that category.
+They're important, especially if you’re planning on staying on a campground with other RVs.

 How to Remove RV Blinds

 If you want to decorate your RV, then changing the blinds is a good idea.
 In order to remove your RV blinds, you’ll have to unscrew all the screws that are holding up the valance and the blinds.
-After that, remove all the brackets, and you’re done.
+After that, remove all the brackets, and you should then be able to remove it.

 How Do Cordless Blinds Work?

 Cordless blinds are very easy to use.
-You can easily control the amount of light entering and your privacy easily.
-The cordless system makes it very easy for one to lower and raise the blinds.
+The cordless system makes it very easy for one to lower and raise the blinds, making it easy to control the amount of light entering, and of course your privacy.

-These blinds feature cords that go through the slats and operate them.
-Now, if you want to lower them, all you have to do is simply pull the bottom rail down, then tilt the rail at the bottom back and forth.
+These RV blinds feature cords that go through the slats and operate them.
+If you want to lower them, simply pull the bottom rail down, then tilt the rail at the bottom back and forth.
 This will tilt the slats.
 And if you want to raise the blinds, just raise the rail at the bottom.

 What Size Replacement Cord For RV Pleated Blinds?